Tubbie/vaccipy/docs/decisions/0002-choosing-self-managed-idp.md

 * Good plugins and community Support
 * Suport ODIC and OAuth
 * Support Custom implementaion of Wuerth Authentication
-* Should be able to send events to other microservicesssssssssssssssssssssssssssssss
+* Should be able to send events to other microservices

 ## Considered Options

 * Keycloak
 * WSO2
+* FreeIPA
+* Gluu
+* CAS (Central Authentication Service)

 ## Decision Outcome